joshualevitas/joshualevitas/README.md

 <div>

-Feel free to browse my Github stats, repositories, and skills listed here to see if you think I'll be a good fit.
-Also, check out my [website](joshualevitas.com)
+Feel free to browse my repositories, and skills listed here to see if you think I'll be a good fit.

 <!--   <p>
     But don't take it from me, just read these reviews: